 The Airmen's Stories - F/Lt.
 C E Bowen

-Charles Earle Bowen, of Chelsea, London joined the RAF in December 1936 on a short service commission.
+Charles Earle Bowen was born on 2nd February 1916 in Derbyshire and joined the RAF in December 1936 on a short service commission.
 He went to 9 FTS Thornaby on 20th March 1937, joined 77 Squadron at Honington on 23rd October and on 2nd May 1938 was posted to 10 FTS Tern Hill as an instructor.

 In December 1939 Bowen was posted from 615 Squadron to 607 Squadron, then in France.
 On 10th May he shared in destroying a He111 of Stab II/KG27 which came down near Ath.